On 21 June 1972, Pyotr Ionovich YAKIR was arrested in Moscow.

 NOTES

-[1] Compromising allegations were made in the detailing of these activities and were carried in western news reports the next day.
+- Compromising allegations were made when detailing Yakir’s activities; some were carried in Western news reports the next day.